 With a name like that it’s no surprise this indie bookstore specializes in comic book culture with primo graphic novels, trade paperbacks and monthly titles.
 In 2008, the Guardian named it one of the ten best bookshops in the world, the only American bookstore on the list.
 Kinda cool, right?

-Edmunds Bookshop – Hollywood
+Larry Edmunds Bookshop – Hollywood

-Lest you forget, we’re in Hollywood, baby.
-So when you’re in the market for anything Tinseltown related, remember this name: Larry Edmunds.
+When you’re in the market for anything Tinseltown related, remember this name: Larry Edmunds.
 The store has been in business longer than any actor’s career (70+ years) and the shelves are stocked with 500,000+ movie photographs, 6,000+ original movie posters and 20,000+ books on movies, theatre, actors, acting and anything else about the art of entertainment.

 Storyopolis – Encino